wlanslovenija/tunneldigger/docs/server.rst

     ip6_udp_tunnel         16384  1 l2tp_core
     udp_tunnel             16384  1 l2tp_core

-In addition the kernel must support network address translation via netfilter, otherwise the tunnels will not work as Tunneldigger uses translation to achieve that all tunnels operate over the same external port.

 Also, if you want to have working bandwidth limits, the kernel must support traffic shaping and the HTB queuing discipline, together with ``fq_codel``.